 - Dice behavior modification (keep high/low, exploding…)

-- the detailed documentation about the API provided is available on the API page.
+- The detailed documentation about the lua api is available on the documentation page.

 - Everything necessary to a scenario/campaign (saves, dungeons, pawns, scennes, character sheets, LUA rulesets, custom dice, etc.) can be saved in a single zip file called a module, allowing simple sharing and distribution.

 - A ton of free content (thousands of miniatures) spanning various universes:

 - Toon style

 - Content is managed though free DLCs so you can install what you need.